kaushik-sinha/kaushik-sinha.github.io/_pages/about.md

 I received my PhD in Computer Science and Engineering from Ohio State University.
 My advisor was [Misha Belkin](http://web.cse.ohio-state.edu/~belkin.8/).

-I am an affiliated researcher at the Institute of Fundations of Machine Learning [IFML] (https://ml.utexas.edu/ifml).
+I am an affiliated researcher at the Institute of Fundations of Machine Learning [IFML](https://ml.utexas.edu/ifml).